sigridg/EOSC/index.md

 What we develop must benefit Norwegian researchers regardless of the general development of EOSC.
 The need for better data sharing and collaboration tools exists independently.

 **Broad Participation**
 We welcome input from anyone in the research community.
 You don't need to know what "EOSC" means to contribute – we want to hear about your actual challenges and needs.
-And what possibilities you see in this field
+And what possibilities you see from your point of view.

 **Semi-Structured Involvement**
 We're conducting interviews with key stakeholder groups, but the process is open for anyone to engage through: